jeongahblairlee/rnaseqExplorer/README.md

 ```

-If you want to try the sample data;
+If you want to try the example data:

 ```r